Nuclear power in Romania: Cernavodă nuclear plant

+Expansion of Cernavodă nuclear plant

-In 2002 and 2006, Romania made efforts to complete unit 3 and 4, respectively.
-The cost estimate put completion of both reactors at EUR 2.5 billion, with seven companies investing into the project, including the state run Societatea Nationala Nuclearelectrica.
+In 2002 and 2006, Romania made efforts to complete units 3 and 4, respectively.
+The cost estimate put completion of both reactors at €2.5 billion, with seven companies investing into the project, including the state-run Societatea Națională Nuclearelectrica.
 The six other companies include ArcelorMittal, CEZ, Electrabel, ENEL, Iberdrola, and RWE.
 With investment from all these companies, unit 3 would be completed in 2014 and unit 4 in 2015.
 In March 2008, the Romanian government suggested that it might build another four-unit power plant by 2020.

 The company that operates and maintains the power plant is Nuclearelectrica.

-20 January 2011, GDF Suez, Iberdrola and RWE pulled out of the project, following ČEZ which had already left in 2010, citing "Economic and market-related uncertainties surrounding this project, related for the most part to the present financial crisis, are not reconcilable now with the capital requirements of a new nuclear power project".
+On 20 January 2011, GDF Suez, Iberdrola and RWE pulled out of the project, following ČEZ which had already left in 2010, citing "Economic and market-related uncertainties surrounding this project, related for the most part to the present financial crisis, are not reconcilable now with the capital requirements of a new nuclear power project".

-In November 2015 Nuclearelectrica and the China General Nuclear Power Group signed an memorandum of understanding regarding the construction, operation and decommissioning of Cernavoda 3 and 4.
+In November 2015 Nuclearelectrica and the China General Nuclear Power Group signed a memorandum of understanding regarding the construction, operation and decommissioning of Cernavoda 3 and 4.

 In February 2020 the prime minister announced that the country would no longer partner with CGN for the project.
-In October 2020 it was announced that the USA would finance the construction of Cernavoda 3&4, as well as the refurbishment programme of unit 1.
-In March 2021 Nuclearelectrica said it expects to commission unit 3 by 2031, starting construction in about 2024.The largely-new reactors will be updated versions of the Candu 6, but not the full EC6 version, since the concrete structures are already built.
+In October 2020 it was announced that the United States would finance the construction of units 3 and 4, as well as the refurbishment programme of unit 1.
+In March 2021 Nuclearelectrica stated it expected to commission unit 3 by 2031, starting construction in about 2024.
+The largely-new reactors will be updated versions of the CANDU 6, but not the full EC6 version, since the concrete structures are already built.
 Unit 3 was reported to be 52% completed and 30% for unit 4, though in 2017 the reported figures were 15% and 14%.
 They would have an operating lifetime of 30 years with the possibility of a 25-year extension.
-Some 1000 tonnes of heavy water has been produced and is in storage.
+Some 1000 tonnes of heavy water have been produced and are in storage.

+The partner for Nuclearelectrica in the construction will be from the United States, NuScale Power, with an American, Canadian and French consortium undertaking the construction.

 Nuclear waste

-Currently, nuclear waste is stored at the reactors for up to ten years.
-Then the waste is transported to dry storage, which is based on the Macstor system designed by AECL.
-The government has conducted studies into a permanent geological repository.